-- 1. The first line of defense refers to all risk management activities carried out by the business operations and its support functions.
-Senior management's primary task is to support the risk owners with the identification and assessment of the risks as well as management response and mitigating action. - 2.
+- 1. The first line of defense refers to all risk management activities carried out by the business operations and their support functions.
+Senior management's primary task is to support the risk owners with the identification and assessment of the risks as well as providing management responses and mitigating actions. - 2.
 The risk and compliance function is the 2nd line of defense.
-It establishes a framework that facilitates risk identification and follow-up.
-The framework is supported by education and advice, and through the independent monitoring of the effectiveness of processes.
-Alexandria maintains management information systems and portfolio managers that monitor changing risk levels through access to timely information assisting management to make informed decisions. - 3.
+It establishes a framework that facilitates risk event identification and follow-up.
+The framework is supported by education and advice, and through the independent monitoring of the effectiveness of the processes.
+Alexandria maintains management information systems that monitor changing risk levels through access to timely information assisting management to make informed decisions. - 3.
 The third line of defense refers to the internal audit function reporting to the Board.
 The Bank currently has an independent third-party internal audit function which tests, validates and assesses the efficiency of the risk management process and activities.